timeplus-io/docs/docs/timeplus-enterprise.md

 # Timeplus Enterprise

-Timeplus Enterprise is self-managed, easy-to-deploy.
-It runs and scales everywhere, from edge to your data center.
-It's ideal for enterprise users with flexible deployment needs with advanced configurations needs.
+Timeplus is a simple, powerful, and cost-efficient stream processing platform.
+It's available as a fully-managed cloud service, or self-managed deployment.

-Timeplus Enterprise shares many features as Timeplus Cloud.
 Comparing to Timeplus Proton, you can do more with Timeplus Enterprise, e.g.

 - Multi-node cluster for high availability and horizontal scalability
 - Kubernetes Helm Chart